 The Kapil Sharma Show: After Approving Ouster Of Sidhu, Will Salman Khan Take Action On Kapil?

 The Kapil Sharma Show has got into major trouble after Navjot Singh Sidhu and Kapil Sharma's controversial statements!
 For the uninitiated, Sidhu had made controversial comments on Pulwama terror attack, which didn't go well with the netizens, who slammed him and asked the makers and the channel to boycott Sidhu.
 When Kapil was asked about Sidhu's comments, he supported Sidhu and asked people to focus on the genuine problem and not on misleading hashtags like '#BoycottSidhu' or #BoycottKapilSharmaShow'.
-Kapil's statements too, didn't go well with the netizens, who started trending #BoycottKapilSharma.
+Kapil's statements too didn't go well with the netizens, who started trending #BoycottKapilSharma.

 Not just this, the netizens asked Salman Khan to take action against Sidhu and Kapil Sharma!
 For those who are unaware, Salman is part of TKSS' production team and the show is being produced by Kapil Sharma's production house K9 Films in association with Salman Khan Films (SKF).